 I love cool tools!
 Just like most men, my attention is easily grabbed by the newest and shiniest tool that makes all kinds of promises about how awesome you will be as soon as you buy one.

-Sadly there aren’t many tools for the techie in this section, but there are some that I absolutely have to have and so should you.
-Buy them through my affiliate links here and you’ll get a good deal and I’ll get a small commission too.
+Sadly, there aren’t many tools for the techie in this section, but there are some that I absolutely have to have and so should you.
+Buy them through my affiliate links here and you’ll get a good deal and I’ll get a small commission (at no extra cost to you) too.

 This is an ingenious hollow-bodied scraper that attaches to your shop vacuum hose.
 It comes with a changeable 2-sided carbide blade.
 This little thing is fantastic for scraping flat surfaces!
 The dust and debris is almost non-existent when used with a good vacuum and because of that it is an EPA approved method for removing lead paint.
 I sell them in my store which is one of the few places you can buy one of these scrapers in the US.

 This versatile scraper comes with six different contoured steel blades.
 Each blade has two different profiles so you get a total of 12 different shapes and sizes to scrape almost any molding profile!
 It has a quick change feature that makes it easy to move between blades when you need.
 We use this almost exclusively in my shop for the detailed work that profiles on windows and doors. demand.

 You have to remove paint from more than wood if you plan on restoring your old windows and this tool is the best for the job.
 It takes a simple single edge razor and scrapes glass without scratching it.
 Make your life a little easier and wet the glass first with some water or glass cleaner and then scrape away.